open-telemetry/weaver/crates/weaver_forge/tests/README.md

     // semantic conventions)
     let http_request_duration = HttpServerRequestDuration::<u64>::new(&meter);

-    // Records a new data point and provide the required and some optional attributes http_request_duration.record(100, &HttpServerRequestDurationReqAttributes {
+    // Records a new data point and provide the required and some not required attributes http_request_duration.record(100, &HttpServerRequestDurationReqAttributes {
         http_request_method: HttpRequestMethod::Connect,
         url_scheme: "http".to_owned(),